Random partitions under the Plancherel-Hurwitz measure, high genus Hurwitz numbers and maps: Proofs: Macroscopic features

 since $\lambda^+$ contains at least one part.
 For $\lambda^0$ the same lemma gives the equality

 When $\lambda \in \Lambda(\mu,M, m)$, by Lemma~\ref{lemma:factss} (ii) we have $C_{\lambda^+}\leq M(M-m)/2$, and inserting this into~\eqref{eq:easycontsumbound} we have

 as required. \end{proof}

 \begin{proof}[Proof of Claim~\ref{fact_bound_g_f}] To prove this claim we define a ``redistribution'' operation that enables us to compare the contribution of partitions with one big part to others.
-Let $T$ be an SYT of shape $\lambda^0$, and consider the following operation. \begin{enumerate} \item Create $n^\eps$ empty rows between the first row of $T$ and the rest, \item choose $m$ numbers in the first row of $T$ \textit{($\binom M m$ choices)}, \item for each of these numbers, choose one of the newly created rows, and move it there \textit{($n^\eps$ choices each time)}, \item sort each row and delete the empty rows. \end{enumerate} The output is either a SYT of some $\lambda\in\Lambda(\mu,M,m)$, or something else.
+Let $T$ be an SYT of shape $\lambda^0$, and consider the following operation. \begin{longlist} \item Create $n^\eps$ empty rows between the first row of $T$ and the rest, \item choose $m$ numbers in the first row of $T$ \textit{($\binom M m$ choices)}, \item for each of these numbers, choose one of the newly created rows, and move it there \textit{($n^\eps$ choices each time)}, \item sort each row and delete the empty rows. \end{longlist} The output is either a SYT of some $\lambda\in\Lambda(\mu,M,m)$, or something else in the cases where the rows are not ordered by size or the labels do not increase along columns.
 It is easily checked that this procedure can output any SYT of shape $\lambda$, for any $\lambda\in\Lambda(\mu,M,m)$ (indeed, for any $\lambda$, $\lp$ must have at most $\frac{n}{n^{1-\eps}}=n^\eps$ parts).
 Hence we have

 where in the last inequality we used the bound $m!\geq (m/e)^m$, along with the facts that $\log M \leq \log n$ and $\log m\geq (1-\eps)\log n$. \end{proof}